CreatorWorkflowsNow/lab-aemc-utah/docs/02-Implementation/01-Prod/160-prod-app-intake.md

 ---
 title: App Intake
 ---

-# App Intake - Catalog Item
+# Exercise: App Intake - Catalog Item

-import TimeEstimate from '@site/src/components/TimeEstimate';

-<TimeEstimate>Estimated Time to Complete: 10 minutes</TimeEstimate>
+##### Estimated Time to Complete: 10 minutes

 :::info
-This section has already been configured as part of the automated setup for this lab.

 **THIS SECTION IS OPTIONAL AND CAN SAFELY BE SKIPPED IF YOU ARE BEHIND.**

+Skipping steps below will have not prevent you from completing the lab.
 :::

 ## Overview